 Cagliari Turismo, the tourist portal of the City of Cagliari

-The Covered Walkway and the Sperone Gallery archaeological path are open from Tuesday to Sunday, from 10:00 am to 6:00 pm.
+The Covered Walkway and the Sperone Gallery archaeological path will be closed to the public from September 30th to November 6th.

 Sperone Gallery (archaeological path)